tgiannini4/COMP150SP2024ProjectOne/project_code/src/README.md

 # How to play the game:
 Welcome to Battle of the Bands RPG!!
 Battle of the Bands RPG is an interactive text-based game where you step into the shoes of a band manager aiming to lead your band to victory in a fierce Battle of the Bands competition.
 With strategic decision-making and a keen eye for talent, you'll form a band, choose a band name, select band members, and compete against rival bands for fame and glory.

-To play the game, follow these steps: (might need to change)
+To play the game, follow these steps:

 1. Clone the forked repository to your local machine.
 2. Navigate to the project directory.